ETC5523-2025/assignment-4-packages-and-shiny-apps-mozuqi25/README.md

 ## Reproducibility and Data Size

-- The **original raw CSV file** contains more than 4 million rows and is approximately **857 MB** in size.
+- The **original raw CSV file** contains more than 4.7 million rows and is **857 MB** in size.
   It is **not included in this repository** due to GitHub’s file size limits and best practice for package distribution.

 - The package instead provides a **cleaned and compressed dataset** (`data/nba_shots.rda`),
-  which is only around **13 MB**, allowing for fast loading and easy sharing.
+  which is only around **18.8 MB**, for faster loading and easier sharing.

 - The full data-cleaning and preparation process is documented in
   `data-raw/nba_shots.R`, ensuring full reproducibility.

-- If you need the full CSV version, you can follow the download link and detailed steps
+- If you need the full CSV version, you can follow the data source link and detailed steps
   provided in the **vignette** or the **pkgdown** documentation website.

 This design keeps the package lightweight while preserving data